DegreeBachelor of Science with a major in Marine Entrepreneurship

 - Students have a maximum of seven years to complete the graduation requirements.

-All degree programs offered by the Departments of Business and Marine Science are accredited by The New England Association of Schools and Colleges (NEASC).
+All degree programs offered by the Department of Business and School of Marine Programs are accredited by The New England Association of Schools and Colleges (NEASC).

-3. Students will demonstrate critical thinking and problem solving skills in their specific field of study by designing, carrying out, and interpreting the results of their experiments, by evaluating the literature published by professionals, by making recommendations to policy makers and/or by creating and innovating in their field.
+- Students will demonstrate critical thinking and problem-solving skills in their specific field of study by designing, carrying out, and interpreting the results of their experiments, by evaluating the literature published by professionals, by making recommendations to policymakers and/or by creating and innovating in their field.

 Courses completed at another accredited college can be transferred to this degree program.
 Transferred courses must be reasonably close in scope and content to the required courses offered at UNE in order to count as exact equivalents.
 Otherwise, they may transfer as general electives.
 All courses completed must be no older than five years.
 Other restrictions apply.
 See Undergraduate Admissions also.